Tom McCahill

-Journalist and Automobile Critic
+Journalist and automobile critic

 After graduating from Yale, McCahill managed and later owned Murray's Garage in New York City.
-During the war he wrote articles on a variety of subjects for magazines such as Popular Science, Reader's Digest and Mechanix Illustrated Magazine ("M.I.").
-Hitting on the idea that an auto-starved post-wartime public might be interested in articles on new cars, he sold the concept to M.I. in February 1946, first reporting on his own 1946 Ford.
+During the war he wrote articles on a variety of subjects for magazines such as Popular Science, Reader's Digest and Mechanix Illustrated (M.I.).
+Hitting on the idea that an auto-starved post-wartime public might be interested in articles on new cars, he sold the concept to Mechanix Illustrated in February 1946, first reporting on his own 1946 Ford.
 His opinions were fearless and this endeared him to some in the automotive world but created enemies too.
 Ever the sportsman—at six foot two and 250 pounds—he once fought off goons hired by (as was believed at the time) General Motors.
-It is alleged that he sent two to hospital and the third running.
+It is alleged that he sent two to the hospital and the third running.

 McCahill was a personal friend of Walter P. Chrysler and appreciated the handling and performance characteristics of Chrysler Corporation cars in the late 1950s and 1960s, which included many advanced engineering features such as front torsion-bar suspensions (combined with rear multi-leaf springs) for flatter cornering, powerful V8 engine options across the board and positive-shifting three-speed TorqueFlite automatic transmissions.
 In a 1959 road test of the Plymouth Sport Fury (which he referred to as the "Sports Fury"), he claimed that the torsion bar suspensions were the finest in America.
 Few European sedans, said McCahill, could match the handling performance of the Plymouth.

-On the other hand, many of McCahill's opinions about vehicles were far less favourable.
-For example, he reported in a 1949 road test that the new Dodge, with its semi-automatic transmission, was a "dog".
+On the other hand, many of McCahill's opinions about vehicles were far less favorable.
+For example, he reported in a 1949 road test that the new Dodge, with its Fluid Drive transmission, was a "dog."
 He considered early 1950s Chevrolets mundane and utilitarian.